miladrayka/3s_application/README.md

 5-Add Hydrogen:

 Add hydrogens to ligand and protein at pH=7.4 using PDB2PQR and Openbabel.
+For installing Openbabel check this [link](https://openbabel.org/docs/dev/Installation/install.html).

 Check the provided **Tutorial.pdf** file for more information and example.